Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Goristro.md

 "cr": "17"
 "traits":
 - "desc": "If the goristro moves at least 15 feet straight toward a target and then\
-    \ hits it with a gore attack on the same turn, the target takes an extra 38 (dice:\
+    \ hits it with a gore attack on the same turn, the target takes an extra dice:\
-    \ 7d10|avg (7d10)) piercing damage.
+    \ 7d10|avg (7d10) piercing damage.
 If the target is a creature, it must succeed\
     \ on a DC 21 Strength saving throw or be pushed up to 20 feet away and knocked\
     \ [[/5.
 Mechanics/Rules/Conditions.md#prone|prone]]."
   "name": "Charge"